RJ Lee Group 10 min read

 Strengths of XRF:

-• Wide Elemental Range: Capable of detecting elements from fluorine (F) to uranium (U), XRF covers a broad range of the periodic table.
+- Wide Elemental Range: With the ability to detect elements ranging from fluorine (F) to uranium (U), XRF covers a broad range of the periodic table.

 Limitations of XRF: